 As your boyfriend recovers, celebrate with him the little steps of his recovery along the way.
 It’s important to remember that recovery is an ongoing process.
 Be prepared to help him long after treatment ends.
 Encourage him to follow up with aftercare programs and attend weekly 12-step meetings and support groups.
 Let him know he can also rely on you as a listener if he is having an intense drug craving and feels he is at risk for relapse.

 While helping your boyfriend with his addiction, remember to take care of yourself as well.
 By taking care of yourself physically and emotionally, you will be more equipped to help your boyfriend when he needs support.
 If at any time his addiction becomes too emotionally draining for you, you may want to consider leaving the relationship, or taking a break while he leans on professional support.
 While it is okay to offer your love and support, you do not want to do so at the expense of your own well-being.
+It can also be helpful to know that having feelings of anger, frustration, guilt, or sadness are all perfectly normal for loved ones of addicted people.
+Tend to your emotional wellbeing as much as you do to his.

 Al-Anon has many support groups available around the country for those with loved ones who are facing an addiction.
 Consider attending a support group to talk with others who are also helping addicted boyfriends, spouses, friends, and family members.